carlbernal/eleventy-plugin-toc-util/README.md

 ## Tasks

-- [ ] Add more tests using node.js test runner
+- [ ] TOC title is based on headings id, so special characters are excluded.
+      Think of a way to create TOC without using heading ids